dani-boo/tech-test-vodafone/README.md

 **Tuesday Update:**

 Found a fantastic [React testing course on Udemy](https://www.udemy.com/react-testing/) which I breezed through in the afternoon.
-Can finally move onto TDD'ing React! :raised-hands:
+Can finally move onto TDD'ing React!

 Instead of building React on top of my existing git repository, I made a new `create-react-app` directory and copied my designs in there, so my first git commit here reflects the first passing test in Enzyme.
 My reason for doing so is to have a plan B: to keep the integrity of my original static project intact without having to make it public and push it to GitHub before the test is due.